Lightweight badminton rackets: 4 fun choices for 2025

 Shares

-I was at the court the other day, casually looking at lightweight badminton rackets at a small adjacent shop while resting in between games.
+The other day, I was at the court casually looking at lightweight badminton rackets at a small adjacent shop while resting between games.

 Since my return to the court as an adult, I have played with rackets of all types.
-For someone who loves defense, I’ve found lightweight badminton rackets to be fun as they allow me to have slower reactions than other types of rackets.
+For someone who loves defense, I’ve found lightweight badminton rackets to be fun as they allow me to have slower reactions than other types of rackets yet still defend well.

-To give you an example, look at this clip, where I was testing the Yonex Nanoflare 1000 Game, and notice how late I’m reacting while still being able to block the shot (the first block – I’m the guy in the white t-shirt).
+To give you an example, look at this clip where I was testing the Yonex Nanoflare 700 Game, and notice how late I react while still being able to block the shot.

 While I was asleep behind the wheel for a moment, this would’ve normally not been possible with rackets that weren’t as nimble as this one.